-The director does not deploy the server-side components for centralized logging.
-Red Hat does not support the server-side components, including the Elasticsearch database, Kibana, and Fluentd with plugins running as a log aggregator.
+Red Hat OpenStack Platform director does not deploy the server-side components for centralized logging.
+Red Hat does not support the server-side components, including the Elasticsearch database and Kibana.

-Availability monitoring allows you to have one central place to monitor the high-level functionality of all components across your entire OpenStack environment.
+With availability monitoring, you have one central place to monitor the high-level functionality of all components across your entire OpenStack environment.

-The availability monitoring toolchain consists of a number of components, including:
+The availability monitoring toolchain consists of several components:

 - Monitoring Relay/Proxy (RabbitMQ)